danfortunato/surface-hps-sisc/README.md

 - Gnuplot
 - `epstopdf`

 This repository uses git submodules.
-To initialize the submodules, either clone this repository with the `--recursive` flag or run `git submodule update --init --recursive` after cloning.
+To initialize the submodules, either clone this repository with the `--recurse-submodules` flag or run `git submodule update --init --recursive` after cloning.

 ## Instructions